 We’ve moved way beyond the old methods of reviewing the reputation of URLs and sites.
 It’s critical to detect and effectively block problematic URLs uncovered by the Domains Generated Algorithmically machine learning model as quickly as possible.
-Gurucul Risk Analytics accomplishes this very well with its world class capabilities to predict and prevent host or entity compromise.
+Gurucul Risk Analytics accomplishes this very well with its world class capabilities to predict and prevent entity or host compromise.
 The massive number of domains that can be programmatically generated makes it incredibly difficult to prevent host compromise without the critical DGA machine learning model in Gurucul Risk Analytics.
-This capability is absolutely table stakes.
+Above all, this capability is absolutely table stakes.

 What are the Benefits of Domains Generated Algorithmically?

 The benefits of the DGA machine learning model are numerous.
-With this model, Gurucul Risk Analytics can detect covert or problematic URL-based communications in real-time, to improve the chances of you stopping the bad guys who are seeking to tamper with your company’s online activities.
+With this model, Gurucul Risk Analytics can detect covert or problematic URL-based communications in real-time.
+Therefore, it improves the chances of you stopping the bad guys who are seeking to tamper with your company’s online activities.

 In a recent POC with a customer, Gurucul Risk Analytics detected a URL that was algorithmically generated.
 As would be expected, this company’s proxy servers did not have a rule to prevent communication with this rogue URL.
-Through the keen and quick detection performed by Gurucul Risk Analytics, our customer was able to immediately add a new rule to their proxy servers, signatures were up to date, and the potential damage was mitigated in near real time.
+The keen and quick detection Gurucul Risk Analytics performs caught the issue.
+Our customer was able to immediately add a new rule to their proxy servers and signatures were up to date.
+As a result, the potential damage was mitigated in near real time.